nrser/splat-logger/doc/features/named-handlers.md

 ```

 Seems to work pretty well.
-You can of course setup both _console_ and _file_
+You can of course setup both _console_ and _export_
 handlers; the [verbosity feature](features/verbsoity.md) page has a nice example
 using the _verbosity_ system to control log levels in a useful way.